GETUP Faculty & Staff

 Liz Balgord is a field geologist who uses the sedimentary rock record to better understand mountain building.
 She has extensive experience with field applications, project-based classes, and international collaborations (including active research in Argentina and Peru).
 Although she has only been at Weber State a few years, she already mentored over a dozen undergraduate research projects, with multiple students presenting their research at professional meetings.
 She is the program director for this grant and helped lead a pilot project funded by the Utah System of Higher Education Grant, which included initial development of a concurrent enrollment course and Summer Bridge program during the 2016-2017 academic year.
 For this project, she will coordinate expansion of the concurrent enrollment course to more high schools and help develop additional project-based learning exercises, coordinate the summer bridge program, and help with the summer research program and mentoring of focused undergraduate research projects.

 Carie Frantz is a geomicrobiologist and geochemist who does research in the Great Salt Lake, the Arctic, and anywhere that microbes build rocks.
 She is interested in how the structures that microbes help build can record past climate change events.
 She is passionate about involving young students from disadvantaged backgrounds in scientific research projects because of the confidence and scientific thinking it builds.
 She developed a STEM outreach program at the University of Southern California called the Young Researchers Program that has involved nearly a hundred students from inner-city Los Angeles in science and engineering discovery.
 She has also taught immersive, research-oriented summer courses on geobiology and environmental microbiology for the Wrigley Institute for Environmental Studies, Agouron Institute, and the Marine Biological Laboratory at Woods Hole.
 She has mentored dozens of undergraduate and high school students in research projects.
-Dr. Frantz will be helping with the summer bridge program, running the summer research program, and will be director of the Great Salt Lake Observatory.
+Dr. Frantz will be helping with the summer bridge program, running the summer research program, and directs the Great Salt Lake Observatory.

 Marek brings expertise in hydrogeology and has extensive experience with active learning pedagogies, collaborative projects with industry and government agencies (including projects with the USDA Forest Service that address climate change effects on alpine environments), and mentoring student research.
 Over the last 5 years, he has mentored 20 undergraduate students on research projects, with 11 students co-authored publications and abstracts.
 For this project, he will help with the concurrent enrollment class in high schools (GEO 1110), help with the summer bridge and summer research programs, help faculty incorporate active learning strategies into courses, and teach a community-engaged learning (CEL) class (GEO 1060- Environmental Geosciences).